Masa7452/microtask/README.md

 ## 🚀 Deployment

-Microtask Momentum is living in the cloud thanks to Vercel.
+Microtask is living in the cloud thanks to Vercel.
 Want your own instance?
 Here's how:

 1. Get a Vercel account at https://vercel.com
 2. Install Vercel's magic wand (CLI):